Standard Model Theory for the FCC-ee Tera-Z stage: Mini-review on the pragmatic evaluation of multiloop multiscale integrals using Feynman parameters

-\subsection{Numerical evaluation with the program pySecDec}
+\subsection{Numerical evaluation with the program \textsc{pySecDec}}

-For a highly automated and user-friendly calculation of multi-loop and multi-scale Feynman integrals the publicly available program \textsc{pySecDec} \cite{Borowka:2017idc} is introduced. \textsc{pySecDec} is the direct successor of the program \textsc{SecDec} \cite{Carter:2010hi,Borowka:2012yc,Borowka:2013cma,Borowka:2015mxa}.
-It is based on the method of sector decomposition and is one out of several publicly available programs \cite{Bogner:2007cr,Gluza:2010rn,Smirnov:2008py,Smirnov:2009pb,Smirnov:2013eza,Smirnov:2015mct} to perform the integration of multi-loop integrals numerically.
-While \textsc{sector\_decomposition} \cite{Bogner:2007cr,Gluza:2010rn} is restricted to the Euclidean region or single-scale integrals, \textsc{(py)SecDec} and \textsc{FIESTA} \cite{Smirnov:2008py,Smirnov:2009pb,Smirnov:2013eza,Smirnov:2015mct} allow for an evaluation in the physical region of in principle arbitrary multi-loop multi-scale integrals.
+For a highly automated and user-friendly calculation of multiloop and multiscale Feynman integrals the publicly available program \textsc{pySecDec} \cite{Borowka:2017idc} is introduced. \textsc{pySecDec} is the direct successor of the program \textsc{SecDec} \cite{Carter:2010hi,Borowka:2012yc,Borowka:2013cma,Borowka:2015mxa}.
+It is based on the method of sector decomposition and is one of several publicly available programs \cite{Bogner:2007cr,Gluza:2010rn,Smirnov:2008py,Smirnov:2009pb,Smirnov:2013eza,Smirnov:2015mct} for the calculation of multiloop integrals numerically.
+While \textsc{sector\_decomposition} \cite{Bogner:2007cr,Gluza:2010rn} is restricted to the Euclidean region or single-scale integrals, \textsc{(py)SecDec} and \textsc{FIESTA} \cite{Smirnov:2008py,Smirnov:2009pb,Smirnov:2013eza,Smirnov:2015mct} allow for an evaluation in the physical region of, in principle, arbitrary multiloop multiscale integrals.

 Unlike previous versions of \textsc{SecDec}, \textsc{pySecDec} relies on open-source software only.
 It performs the automated factorization of dimensionally regulated poles in Feynman and more general parametric integrals and the subsequent numerical evaluation of the finite coefficients.